On the basis of mode of formation there are three types of rocks:

 Sandstone, shale, limestone, and dolomite are examples of sedimentary rocks.

-The consolidation of organic matter derived from plants and animals forms sedimentary rocks of organic origin.
+The deposition of organic matter produced from plants and animals creates organic sedimentary rocks.

 Coal and limestone are organic sedimentary rocks.